In This Article

-Pothos, also known as devil’s ivy, is one of the easiest houseplants to grow.
-Thanks to their trailing, vine-like growth habit and aerial roots sprouting from the stem, you can train pothos plants to climb a small indoor trellis, a post or pole, or a door frame or window with a few small nails or tacks for support.
+Pothos (Epipremnum aureum), also known as devil’s ivy, is one of the easiest houseplants to grow.
+Thanks to their trailing, vine-like growth habit and aerial roots sprouting from the stem, pothos plants can be trained to climb a small indoor trellis, a post or pole, or a doorframe or window with a few small nails or tacks for support.
 You can also plant them in hanging baskets or position them at the top of a bedroom shelf with vines trailing down to create a lush, jungle-like vibe.

 Best Growing Conditions for Pothos Plants

-Pothos can do well in low to bright indirect light, making these lush, leafy vines a great choice for windowless or low-light areas like hallways, bathrooms, or even your workspace.
-They’re quite adaptable in terms of water and humidity, too—you can forget a healthy pothos for a little longer than would be ideal with no ill effects, and they can survive in a steamy conditions or dry air.
+Pothos can do well in low to bright, indirect light, making these leafy vines a great choice for windowless or low-light areas like hallways, bathrooms, or even your workspace.
+They’re quite adaptable in terms of water and humidity, too.
+You can forget a healthy pothos for a little longer than would be ideal with no ill effects, and they can survive in either steamy conditions or dry air.